ntnhut/LeetSolve/docs/source/Two_Pointers/141_Linked_List_Cycle.md

 This solution uses a hash map to track visited nodes while traversing the linked list.

-By iterating through the linked list and storing pointers to visited nodes along with a count of their occurrences in the hash map, it detects cycles in the linked list.
-If a node is encountered more than once, it indicates the presence of a cycle, and the function returns `true`.
-Otherwise, if the end of the linked list is reached without encountering any node more than once, it confirms the absence of a cycle, and the function returns `false`.
+By iterating through the linked list and marking pointers to visited nodes in the hash map, it detects cycles in the linked list.
+If a node is found marked `true` in the map, it indicates the presence of a cycle, and the function returns `true`.
+Otherwise, if the end of the linked list is reached without finding any node marked, it confirms the absence of a cycle, and the function returns `false`.

 This approach optimizes the computation by leveraging the hash map to efficiently detect cycles in the linked list without requiring additional space proportional to the length of the list.